 What can nonprofit leaders learn from an artist who embraces the unknown and sees the fun in failure?
 Perhaps one valuable lesson is that creativity is not the exclusive domain of those who write, paint, sculpt or perform.
 Creativity is a uniquely human capability that is often sidelined to make room for analytical skills.
-Bruce Mau’s comments about the “inherent” creativity of human beings and the need to tap our creativity are themes explored by Hilary Austen, author of Artistry Unleashed and our featured keynote speaker at next month’s Risk Management & Finance Summit for Nonprofits.
+Bruce Mau’s comments about the “inherent” creativity of human beings and the need to tap our creativity are themes explored by Hilary Austen, author of Artistry Unleashed and the featured keynote speaker at a Risk Management & Finance Summit for Nonprofits.
 For a sneak peak on the applicability of Austen’s research, check out the brand new edition of Risk Management Essentials and my article titled “How to Bring the Power of Intuition to the Discipline of Risk Management.”

 I see a parallel in the fear of imperfection in some nonprofit organizations.
 Some leaders fear the increasing scrutiny their organizations face as the public’s demand for accountability and transparency intensifies.
 Those who fear the public’s interest in what is happening inside a nonprofit may obsess about the risk of a scandal cracking the hard shell of organizational credibility.
 Denying that there may be problems under the shiny mission statement may cause insiders to bury information rather than make necessary changes.
 In contrast, it’s always gratifying to meet a nonprofit executive who welcomes the scrutiny of a risk assessment, opening up their organizations to a review that might disclose cracks in an organization’s structure or management processes.
 Diagnosing the cracks, weaknesses and other unmanaged risks is the first step to making the organization all that it can be.

 Second Acts and Next Steps

 The topics of transitions and succession planning often arise in our consultations with nonprofit organizations.
 Many leaders at the staff and board levels are beginning to recognize the inherent risks in organizational transitions and the unnecessary jeopardy that results when leaders fail to plan for inevitable transitions.
-In virtually every risk assessment I’ve led during the past 10 years someone on the board or staff has shared their concern about the risk of not planning for the departure of a charismatic leader.
+In virtually every risk assessment I’ve led during the past 20 years someone on the board or staff has shared their concern about the risk of not planning for the departure of a charismatic leader.
 Yet far too few organizations have taken the time to plan for these transitions.